Minyus/causallift/README.md

 - Improve documentation
 - Add examples of applying uplift modeling to publicly available datasets
 - Add visualization of the uplift model (using matplotlib, plotly, bokeh, holoviews, pylift, etc.)
-- Support for other classification models other than XGBoost to predict outcome
+- Support for classification models other than XGBoost to predict outcome
-- Support for other classification models other than Logistic Regression to estimate propensity score
+- Support for classification models other than Logistic Regression to estimate propensity score

 Any feedback, suggestions, pull requests to enhance documentation, usability, and features are welcomed!